 Later we walked up to the Greiffenegg-Schlössle and read on a sign that the restaurant was closed.
 However, when we opened the door we were well received being the only guests of the evening.

 |Improvised Greiffenegg drink instead of Ramberg aperitif|

 For the k. and k. three-course dinner I wanted to order an Austrian wine but in its absence, I finally opted for a white Burgundy from the vineyards on Freiburg's Schlossberg we were looking at while dining.

 |Fillet of beef Esterhàzy-style and potato galettes|

 I was overwhelmed and thinking: Why are only so few of my countrymen/women embracing the idea of a combined cultural-gastronomical event?
-The Greiffenegg-Ramberg exhibition comes to a close today, but will be followed by one devoted to Rembrandt's graphics.
-Will the Augustinermuseum give the idea of an combined event another try?
+The Greiffenegg-Ramberg exhibition comes to a close today but will be followed by one devoted to Rembrandt's graphics.
+Will the Augustinermuseum give the idea of a combined event another try?

 Came in the Marillenknödel.
 I was in such a high mood that I forgot to take a photo of the dish.
 It was a nice dessert but did regrettably not revive my souvenir.
 At the end, chef and service united at our table and we were all praise.
 What a memorable afternoon and evening!